Climate emergency declarations in the United Kingdom: London boroughs

-There are thirty three London borough authorities, there are only five of these London Borough authorities that have not declared a climate emergency.
-This means that 85% of London Boroughs have declared a climate emergency.
+There are thirty three London borough authorities, there are only three of these London Borough authorities that have not declared a climate emergency.
+This means that 91% of London Boroughs have declared a climate emergency.
 The below table contains data of climate emergency declarations that has been obtained through CEDAMIA and edited to include jurisdictions that have not declared a climate emergency.